3. Promoting Your Consulting Services

 Unless you are a recognized author or speaker you will probably find it difficult to rank highly in Google search in the beginning.
 Most of your visitors will come from personal connection.
 Even so, it is still important to build a website that highlights your consulting services, shows your authority and builds trust.
 At the same time, it is critical that you use certain technical features and layouts so that you rank in Google search.

 The cornerstone you wrote earlier, and its keyword orientation is important to your website.
-In Stage 5, Building an Automated Marketing Machine, you will expand on the cornerstone and make it the lever for your marketing workflow.
+Later, when you begin automating your marketing, you can expand on the cornerstone and turn it into an engine for your marketing workflow.

-In the course we go over multiple website layouts.
+In the course we go over multiple consulting website designs.
 Here is a simple website layout combining elements for personal and professional branding,

 Who my clients are